ojc-dev/jfast-tools/README.md

 For more information about jFAST see http://www.gtt-online.de/de/fast-entwicklungswerkzeuge/

 ## jlog
 `jlog` is a Windows PowerShell command line tool to examine a jFAST user logfile.
-It outputs relevant information as database connections, user login etc.
+It outputs relevant information as database connections, user login, exceptions etc.

 By default `jlog` uses the logfile written by the newest instance (if several applications are active at the same time).
 This behaviour may be modified with the options `-w` (Last Write Time) or `-l` (provides an explicit logfile name).